Port Stanley: 13 Best Things to Do + Complete Beach Guide (Updated 2022)

 Other Beaches Near Port Stanley

-Situated on the Lake Erie North Shore, Port Stanley is not far from some other well known beach towns.
+Situated on the northern shores of Lake Erie, Port Stanley is not far from some other well known beach towns.

 Port Bruce and Port Bruce Provincial Park are a short 20 minute drive east of Port Stanley.